ylesia-wu/power-outage-analysis/README.md

 ## Introduction

 A power outage is defined as the loss of the electrical power network supply to an end user.
 This occurrence engenders a disruption in the provision of electricity, leading to an absence of power in residences, commercial establishments, and other facilities.
 The ramifications of power outages encompass a spectrum of effects, including the loss of lighting, disruption of appliances and electronic devices, deprivation of heating or cooling services, compromised communication, interruption of essential services, and the spoilage of perishable goods.
-Consequently, it is necessary to examine the patterns associated with power outages to formulate effective responses to such events.
+Power outages might potentially impact individuals' lives and lead to financial loss.
+Consequently, it is necessary to examine the patterns associated with the cause of power outages to formulate effective responses to such events.

 The dataset is [sourced](https://engineering.purdue.edu/LASCI/research-data/outages) from an article entitled “A Multi-Hazard Approach to Assess Severe Weather-Induced Major Power Outage Risks in the U.S.” (Mukherjee et al., 2018).
 The data pertains to the major outages witnessed by different states in the continental U.S. from January 2000 to July 2016.
 Moreover, this data also presents on geographical location of the outages, date and time of the outages, regional climatic information, land-use characteristics, electricity consumption patterns, and economic characteristics of the states affected by the outages.